 There are two types of people who are under-diagnosed.
 Those whose labs show the TSH is normal and that is symptomatic and those put on inactive thyroid medication to normalize their TSH and still suﬀer from symptoms.
 However, both groups have low active thyroid, causing fatigue, weight gain, hair loss, and over 200 more symptoms.

 When a patient is tested for thyroid problems, they are tested in an age range of 19 to 110 years old.
 This patient could only be a 30-year old female, but her labs are reading her thyroid as if she is a 78-year- old woman.
 So the labs come back perfectly normal.
 As a result, the doctors dismiss the list of symptoms she just ﬁnished rattling oﬀ to him, and say, There is nothing he can do for her.
 There are so many variables missing in this scenario, and the doctor may not know the age range of the labs he is reading.

-If you are reading in a range that is not conducive to your age, you could be diagnosed with an autoimmune disease or a digestive disease, and those diseases are what is being treated.
+If you are reading in a range that is not conducive to your age, you could be diagnosed with an autoimmune disease or a digestive disease, and those diseases are what are being treated.
 Yet, you are still having hypothyroid symptoms and feeling horrible.

 The best thing you can do to begin feeling more active, less exhausted, and sick is by visiting mwlutah.com.
 This website enlightens you to Tiﬃni and her story, and you may quickly understand what is wrong with your body.
 Call for a consultation (801) 393-3586 and get feeling better for 2021.